Lavra

 A lavra or laura (λαύρα; Cyrillic: ла́вра) is a type of monastery consisting of a cluster of cells or caves for hermits, with a church and sometimes a refectory at the center.
 Lavra monasteries operate within the Orthodox and other Eastern Christian traditions; the name is also used by some Catholic communities.

 The term in Greek initially meant a narrow lane or an alley in a city.
-In a later Eastern Orthodox context, the term took the new meaning of large and important monastery.
+In a later Eastern Orthodox context, the term took on the new meaning of a large and important monastery.

 History

 Byzantine laura/lavra

 From the fifth century the Greek term laura could refer specifically to the semi-eremitical monastic settlements of the Judaean Desert, where lauras were very numerous.
 The first lauras of Palestine were founded by Chariton the Confessor (born 3rd century, died c.
 350): the Laura of Pharan (now Wadi Qelt) northeast of Jerusalem, the Laura of Douka on the Mount of Temptation west of Jericho, and Souka Laura or Old Laura in the area of Tuqu' in Wadi Khureitun.

 Saint Euthymius the Great (377–473) founded one of the early lauras in fifth-century Palestine.
 The Lavra of Saint Sabbas the Sanctified (†532) in the Kidron Valley (known in Syriac as Mar Saba), is one of the most ancient and almost continuously functioning monasteries in the Christian Church.

 Gerasimus of the Jordan established a similar system in the Jordan Valley in the middle of the fifth century, with 70 cells surrounding a cenobium and with monks progressing into the cells after time spent in the cenobium.
 Weekdays were spent in the cells, accompanied only by a rush mat, a small amount of food and palm blades with which to make ropes and baskets.
 On Saturdays the monks would bring their handiwork to the cenobium and receive the Eucharist together, returning to their cells on Sunday evening.
 Cells were left open, and those in need could take whatever they wished from a cell if it were found empty.
 The lavra had a priest, the lavra's contact with the outside world, and at least two ordained deacons.

 The Great Lavra founded by Athanasius the Athonite in 963 is the oldest monastery on Mount Athos in Greece.